Resample a Learner on a Task

 from future.apply in a single batch.

-To select a parallel backend, use future::plan()
+To select a parallel backend, use future::plan().

 This function supports progress bars via the package progressr.

-Simply wrap the function in progressr::with_progress()
+Simply wrap the function in progressr::with_progress() to enable them.

 We recommend to use package progress as backend; enable with